EdDataScienceEES/tutorial-annacumming/planning.md

 - All diagrams are unified in theme

 Repository:
+- Add images and gifs to repository
 - README.md- include title, subtitle, aims and steps as well as link and description of data source, my name and thanks yous (Matt Bell, Kyle Dexter, Claudia Colesie, teaching team of this Data Science course)
 - File names

 Final Draft:
+- Replace image links with those in correct filepath
 - Link to this repository
 - Final edit of explanatory text